 Mr. Crane suggested that there are several issues the Board needs to consider regarding the creation of a separate plan for higher education.
 They include the fact that there is less financial protection outside of the larger state plan.
 Also, there is the question about who would administer a separate plan for higher education and how to fund start-up costs.
-On the other hand, some benefits of a separate plan for higher education include more flexibility, having the ability to design a unique plan for higher education, and the ability to work directly with providers to achieve greater costs savings.
+On the other hand, some benefits of a separate plan for higher education, and the ability to work directly with providers to achieve greater costs savings.